CSolution Project Structure

 Note

-Some generators allow user modification to the generated files.
-For example, STM32CubeMX allows to modify source code between /* USER CODE BEGIN */ and /* USER CODE END */ and preserves this modification even when the STM32CubeMX regenerates the files.
+Some generators allow user modification of the generated files.
+For example, STM32CubeMX allows modification of source code between /* USER CODE BEGIN */ and /* USER CODE END */ and preserves this modification even when the STM32CubeMX regenerates the files.

 Project Area